-105A.1 Port Building Code Review Board (PBCRB).
-Provided that the public health, safety and welfare are secured and that substantial compliance with the intent and purpose of this code is maintained, there is hereby commissioned a Port Building Code Review Board to adjudicate issues and hear appeals relating to:
+105A.1 Port Building Codes Review Board (PBCRB).
+Provided that the public health, safety and welfare are secured and that substantial compliance with the intent and purpose of this code is maintained, there is hereby commissioned a Port Building Review Board to adjudicate issues and hear appeals relating to:

-- 1. The granting, disapproval, denial, suspension or revocation of any permit under the current edition of the Port of San Francisco Building, Mechanical, Electrical and Plumbing Codes; - 2.
+- The granting, disapproval, denial, suspension or revocation of any permit under the current edition of all the Port of San Francisco Building Code, or other permit issued by the Port which applies standards of the Public Works Code of the City and County of San Francisco; - 2.
 Any written interpretation of the Chief Harbor Engineer involving construction methods, assemblies or materials or where safety is involved. - Any order of abatement resulting from a Chief Harbor Engineer Hearing and any notice of violation order issued pursuant to Section 102A of the Port Building Code.
 See Section 110A, Table 1A-K - Investigation Fees, Hearings, Code Enforcement Fees - for applicable fee.
-Subject to the limitations on the PBCRB's authority pursuant to Section 105A.2.2, the PBCRB may uphold or reverse orders of abatement.
+Subject to the limitations on the PBCRB's authority pursuant to Section 105A.1.2, the PBCRB may uphold or reverse orders of abatement.